V.A. BSC Habitability Code

 2. Each unit who has shown improvement and whose receiving a habitability award overall average grade is a B or higher shall receive the monetary equivalent of one workshift hour, per member, deposited transferred from their habitability account (pending availability) into their House Account, to use at the discretion of house council.

 4. Rewards will consist of monetary contributions toward a specific unit level habitability project.
-The project will be determined by the Operations Assistant, and the unit level workshift manager.
+The project will be determined by the Operations Supervisor, and the unit level workshift manager.

-5. The Operations Assistant will work within the budget approved by the Board of Directors when determining the amount to be contributed toward each project.
+5. The Operations Supervisor will work within the budget approved by the Board of Directors when determining the amount to be contributed toward each project.